Modifier letter turned comma

-The modifier letter turned comma ' is a character found in Unicode resembling a comma that has been turned.
+The modifier letter turned comma ' is character resembling a comma that has been turned and raised to ascender level.
 Unlike a comma, it is a letter, not a piece of punctuation.
-It is used in a number of Polynesian alphabets as the letter ʻokina to represent the glottal stop, and in the Uzbek alphabet to form the letters Oʻ and Gʻ, which correspond to Ў and Ғ respectively in the Uzbek Cyrillic alphabet.
+It is used in a number of Polynesian alphabets as a letter representing a glottal stop, such as the ʻokina in Hawaiian.
+It was also used in the Uzbek alphabet to form the letters Oʻ and Gʻ, which corresponded to Ў and Ғ respectively in the Uzbek Cyrillic alphabet.

 Encoding

+The phrase ʻŌlelo Hawaiʻi, meaning "Hawaiian language", set in Gentium Book typeface.
+The marks preceding the opening letter Ō and concluding letter i are ʻokinas.
+In the second line, the character-variant option for large apostrophe-like letters is set.
+The entire phrase is bracketed by left and right single quotation marks.